-For seventy-five years, Lubbock Area United Way has been taking on the charge of creating a stronger community.
-By focusing on extensive collaboration with local partner agencies, businesses, government officials, schools, community coalitions, and other stakeholders, United Way has been dedicated to addressing the most significant challenges of our community.
+For more than seventy-five years, Lubbock Area United Way has been dedicated to addressing the most significant challenges of our community.
+By focusing on extensive collaboration with local partner agencies, businesses, government officials, schools, community coalitions and other stakeholders, United Way has become a local authority in creating a stronger community.
 A key part of this work is the publication of the Community Status Report.

 This report provides information on education, safety, health, economics, and other topics aimed at bringing awareness to the many needs of the South Plains community.
 By identifying and understanding these underlying issues and problems, we can begin to work towards building a better community for all.

-Lubbock Area United Way has been at the forefront of community-wide service, education, and collaboration for 75 years.
+Lubbock Area United Way has been at the forefront of this work since its creation in 1946.
 This work only continues to grow thanks to the efforts of its Community Partners and other stakeholders.
 With your support, we will continue our mission of Giving • People • Hope.

 In the Report